robertbraeutigam/scan/README.md

 The initiator should assume that the messages it sent in the meantime were not received and must remove its old keys and close the connection.

+#### Frame type: 05 (Ignored Frame)

+Both parties may send this message to indicate that the given frame type was not known, therefore was ignored and skipped.

+Payload structure:
+- Frame type (byte)

 #### Frame type: 16 (Application Message Intermediate Frame)